bannabushamah/Mubadala-Portfolio-Strategy-Research-Project/README.md

 in the dataset, the dashboard and the report.

 *Not affiliated with or endorsed by Mubadala Investment Company.
-The author holds no position in any security mentioned.*
+No position held in any security mentioned.*

 **Sources:** Mubadala 2025 Annual Review and press releases (mubadala.com, annual2025.mubadala.com);
 StockAnalysis.com / S&P Global Market Intelligence.
-Data frozen 4 August 2026.
+Latest data from 4 August 2026.